xbmc/xbmc.wiki.bot/README.md

 0. create a wiki user with 'bot' permissions
 1. download pywikibot (https://pywikibot.toolforge.org/core_stable.zip)
 2. extract the zipfile
+3. create python venv and install the requirements.txt that came with pywikibot plus the lxml package
-3. place the following files in the pywikibot root directory:
+4. place (or symlink) the following files in the pywikibot root directory:
 - addons.py
 - addons_category.py
 - secretsfile
 - user-config.py
-4. place the following file in the pywikibot/families directory:
+4. place (or symlink) the following file in the pywikibot/families directory:
 - xbmc_family.py
 5. to speed things up, set seconds to 0 here:
 - https://github.com/wikimedia/pywikibot/blob/46c9a900026092c6bb20c0092b4f76387dfdba38/pywikibot/throttle.py#L232